 |Greenhouse gas emissions|

-Source: Strategic Finance Branch, Education Directorate, Enterprise Sustainability Platform (as of 1 September 2016)
+Source: Education Directorate’s Strategic Finance Branch, Enterprise Sustainability Platform (as at 1 September 2017) and SG Fleet Australia